Blockchain Transaction Conflicts: A Historical Perspective: Solana's Empirical Study

-\item[Observation-5:] \Cref{tab:solana_rb} highlights block-by-block analysis in recent blocks (the blocks are chosen from the same period as Ethereum: January 15, 2025 04:13:23 PM +UTC).
-As shown, the size of the block varies with significant margin, while the number of non-voting transactions is in the range from $\sim$72 to $\sim$781 per block, indicating increased voting activity in the network with more participating validator nodes over past historical periods.
-However, the independent transaction percentage varies from a minimum of $\sim$0.6\% in block 314184233 to a maximum of $\sim$9.19\% in block 314184236, with an average of $\sim$4\%, which is considerably lower compared to Ethereum blocks.
-Additionally, in all the aforementioned blocks, the majority of conflicts originate from write sets.
-The average longest conflict chain consists of 284 transactions, accounting for $\sim$59\% of the non-voting transactions in the block, further emphasizing the possibility of write-write conflict optimization in pursuit of efficient parallel execution.
+\textbf{Observation-5.}~\Cref{tab:solana_rb} highlights block-by-block analysis in recent blocks (chosen from the same period as Ethereum: January 15, 2025, 04:13:23 PM UTC).
+As shown, the size of the block varies by a significant margin, while the non-voting transactions is in the range of 72 to 781 per block, indicating increased voting activity in the network with more participating validators over past HPs.
+However, the independent transaction percentage varies from a minimum of $\sim$0.6\% in block 314184233 to a maximum of $\sim$9.19\% in block 314184236, with an average of 4\%, which is considerably lower compared to Ethereum.
+Additionally, in all these blocks, the majority of conflicts originate in write sets.
+The average conflict chain consists of 284 transactions, accounting for 59\% of the non-voting transactions, further emphasizing the possibility of w-w conflict optimization.

-\item[Observation-5:] \Cref{tab:solana_rhb_tbl2} presents additional metrics for block-wise trends of recent Solana blocks 314184230–314184249, analyzed through their transaction-level read-write sets.
-These metrics complement earlier contention or scheduling analyses by characterizing structural features that influence Solana’s parallel execution model.